CyberPortfoliobyEP/CyberportfoliobyEP/Azure Labs/Lab 1- Setup Architecture – Microsoft Azure Platform, Azure Security Features, Subscription, Virtual Machines in UTM.md

 - Configuration of virtual machines in UTM.
 - Verification of user login and email functionality on the Windows VM.
 - The architecture is prepared for the execution of planned labs (1–7), covering attack and defense scenarios, as well as compliance and governance.

----

-Let me know if additional steps or modifications are needed! 😊